 8. The church has become a small static group, with little vitality.
 People remember the “good ol’ days.”

 That faithful knot of long term members remains, even in the worst of situations.
-Because we have buildings, dead churches will go on forever, even when the cause of Christ could be better served by closing the doors.
+Because most churches have buildings, dead churches will go on forever, even when the cause of Christ could be better served by closing the doors.
 This faithful group (who are sometimes to be commended for their sticking power) often look back to the “good ol’ days,” usually when they were young and in leadership.
 Often they project that the failures of the church are due to not doing the same programs that used to be done.
 “If we would just knock on doors on Tuesday nights like we used to, people would come.”
 “If we would have revival meetings, things would be different.”
 “If we would sing the good old hymns, people would not leave us.”

 It is hard to move a group like this to action.
 I’m not saying that these people are necessarily ungodly, but they could use some of Caleb’s spirit.
 Instead, they are always looking back.
 Who wants to be part of a church of retro Christians?